 “How early can I find out who the father is?”
 This might be considered by some to be an awkward question.
 If you have just found out you’re pregnant, however, and need to be asking this question, it’s a really important one for you.
 It’s also important for you to be able to ask it in a safe, nonjudgmental environment.
 Avenue Women’s Center can be that environment for you.

 At Avenue Women’s Center, we understand that every woman’s situation is unique.
-As a first step resource for Chicagoland women facing unplanned pregnancy, it is our commitment to work with each one of our clients in her unique situation with confidentiality, care and compassion.
+We are a first step resource for Chicagoland women facing an unplanned pregnancy.
+We support women through their unique situations with confidentiality, care, and compassion.
 Please contact us and allow us to walk with you through the challenging journey you are facing.

 Whatever the circumstances that have brought you to this place, whatever your reasons why you need to ask it, the answer to your question about how to find out who the father is may well have great significance in determining what course you will pursue next.

 Here are a few things you can do when you’re not sure who the father is.

 Gather your information.